David Mayne: Contribution to science

 Mayne's research work is regarded as not only having had a lasting impact on the development of control theory, but his leadership style has inspired generations of new researchers.

-Among his many breakthroughs, arguably his most important contribution was his development of a rigorous mathematical method for analysing Model predictive control algorithms (MPC).
+Among his many breakthroughs, was his development of a mathematical method for analysing Model predictive control algorithms (MPC).
 It is currently used in tens of thousands of applications and is a core part of the advanced control technology by hundreds of process control producers.
-MPC's major strength is its capacity to deal with nonlinearities and hard constraints in a simple and intuitive fashion.
-His work underpins a class of algorithms that are provably correct, heuristically explainable, and yield control system designs which meet practically important objectives.
+MPC's strength is its capacity to deal with nonlinearities and hard constraints in a simple and intuitive fashion.
+His work underpins a class of algorithms that are correct, explainable, and yield control system designs which meet important objectives.

 Parisini and Astolfi consider that, "Mayne is also responsible for developing the first two-filter solution to the smoothing problem.
 This opened the door to substantial developments and is recognised as a pivotal contribution and precursor of the so-called particle filtering.
 Another cutting-edge contribution was his work on optimization-based design.
 He was an early user of exact penalty functions for optimization using sequential quadratic programming.
 The exact penalty method overcomes the widely referenced Maratos effect, identified by one of Mayne’s Ph.D. students.
 He also contributed to the early development of algorithms for non-differentiable and semi-infinite optimization problems".